Helpful Tips for the Long-Distance Caregiver

 Here are some tips for making it work.

-Learn as much as you can about your loved one’s health and daily routine.
-It’s important to maintain an accurate and current picture of their health and abilities.
+Learn as much as you can about the senior’s health and daily routine.
+It’s important to maintain an accurate and up to date picture of their health and abilities.

-- If your loved one has any ongoing health conditions, learn how they affect your loved one’s daily life, what medications and doctor visits are required, etc. If you are their health care power of attorney (or proxy), you will have access to detailed information from their health care providers.
-If not, you will need to rely on updates from your loved one or whomever is the health care power of attorney.
+- If the person has any ongoing health conditions, learn how they affect their daily life, what medications and doctor visits are required, etc. If you are their health care Power of Attorney (POA or proxy), you will have access to detailed information from their health care providers.
+If not, you will need to rely on updates from them directly or whomever is the health care power of attorney.

-- Make a list of names and contact information that includes family members, friends, neighbors and anyone else who sees your loved one regularly.
+- Make a list of names and contact information that includes family members, friends, neighbors, and anyone else who sees the person regularly.
 Ask everyone’s permission to share the list with the others.

 - Stay in regular contact with the people on the list.
-You may hear from them about sudden changes in your loved one’s appearance, for example, which might be a cause of concern.
-A neighbor might let you know that your loved one’s home needs maintenance or that they haven’t seen your loved one outside in a while.
+You may hear from them about sudden changes in the senior’s appearance, for example, which might be a cause of concern.
+A neighbor might let you know that the person’s home needs maintenance or that they haven’t seen your them outside in a while.

 Make a Plan

-Once you’ve assessed your loved one’s situation and needs, it’s time to determine what your role—and the role of others—can and should be.
+Once you’ve assessed their situation and needs, it’s time to determine what your role—and the role of others—can and should be.

 - If someone else is taking the caregiving lead, find ways you can help that work for you.
-You might be able to manage finances online, for example, or research helpful resources in your loved one’s community.
+You might be able to manage finances online, for example, or research helpful resources in the community.

-- Research organizations in your loved one’s community that might offer support such as free or low-cost meal delivery programs, free transportation services or even volunteer visitors.
+- Research organizations in your loved one’s community that may offer support, such as free or low-cost meal delivery programs, free transportation services or even volunteer visitors.
 Also look into local in-home care providers and care homes, so you have information on those options handy if and when it’s needed.
+These resources can help.